quicwg/multipath/draft-lmbdhk-quic-multipath.md

 Note: If the receiver of the PATH_ABANDON frame is using non-zero length Connection ID on that path, endpoint SHOULD use type 0x00 for path identifier in the control frame.
-If the receiver of the PATH_ABANDON frame is using 0-length Connection ID, but the peer is using non-zero length Connection ID on that path, endpoints SHOULD use type 0x01 for path identifier.
+If the receiver of the PATH_ABANDON frame is using zero-length Connection ID, but the peer is using non-zero length Connection ID on that path, endpoints SHOULD use type 0x01 for path identifier.
 If both endpoints are using 0-length Connection IDs on that path, endpoints SHOULD only use type 0x02 for path identifier.